-- (i) The store shall form part of, or be attached to a single dwelling. - (ii) The retail use shall be subsidiary to the residential character of the area, and shall not affect residential amenities of adjoining properties. - (iii) Not more than twenty-five (25) percent of the total floor area of the dwelling up to a maximum of forty-five (45) square metres is devoted to the use.
-The minimum required single dwelling floor area shall continue to be met. - (iv) A minimum number of 2 parking spaces shall be required.
+- (i) The retail use shall be subsidiary to the residential character of the area, and shall not affect residential amenities of adjoining properties. - (ii) Not more than twenty-five (25) percent of the total floor area of the dwelling up to a maximum of forty-five (45) square metres is devoted to the use.
+The minimum required single dwelling floor area shall continue to be met. - (iii) A minimum number of 2 parking spaces shall be required.

-11. Medical & Professional, Personal Service, and Office (Home Based Business)
+10. Medical & Professional, Personal Service, and Office (Home Based Business)